johnreybacal/the-20-games-challenge/01/flappy_bird/README.md

    - `deg_to_rad`: Converts degrees to radians
  - `RigidBody2D` won't emit collision signal unless `contact_monitor` is `true`
    - also need to set `max_contacts_reported`
+   - can't disabled `contact_monitor` during signal event, need to use `call_deferred`
+ - Collision layer and mask
+   - Layer defines what categories an object belongs to
+   - Mask defines which of those categories it will check for collisions with

 ## TODO: